telerik/xaml-docs/controls/radchartview/features/labels/custom-series-labels-strategy.md

 #### Figure 1: Labels without Custom Label Strategy
 ![radchartview-labels-shart-series-labels-strategy_NoStrategy](images/radchartview-labels-shart-series-labels-strategy_1.png)

-Looking at **Figure 1** every bar have its label position in its center.
-Our task is to shows what percent every bar represent from the sum of every datapoint in one category.
-First we need to create a custom class which inherits __ChartSeriesLabelStrategy__.
-In our case we are going to override __GetLabelContent()__ and create custom logic which calculate what percent every value represent.
+Looking at **Figure 1** every bar has its label position in its center.
+Our task is to shows what percent every bar represent from the sum of every data point in one category.
+First, we need to create a custom class which inherits __ChartSeriesLabelStrategy__.
+In our case, we are going to override __GetLabelContent()__ and create custom logic which calculates what percent every value represent.

 #### __[C#] Example 5: Creating custom ChartSeriesLabelStrategy__
 {{region radchartview-labels-shart-series-labels-strategy_2}}